 - Consider how one can be used to imply the others – in either direction.

-- Determine which imply the inclusion of endpoints (1 and maybe 3).
+- Determine which implies the inclusion of endpoints (1 and maybe 3).

 - Taking whichever definition your book uses, show how the others can be proved.